For immigration attorneys, April Fool’s Day has a special meaning.

 Most importantly, immigrants facing the permanent loss of their family, home, work, and community deserve and are entitled to such guidance.

-In my view, there is no good excuse for the BIA failure to define critically significant standards of relief from deportation.
+There is no good excuse for the BIA failure to define critically significant standards of relief from deportation with greater clarity.

 All the while the BIA continues to snooze, deserving immigrants are being deported and separated from their families, often forever.